bwhitmire55/samp-area51/README.md

 ## Dependencies

 ZCMD (ZeeX)
+samp-account (Bakr)

 ## Todo

+-> Test mode-switching system

 -> Re-work the dev environment setting.
 Tools and tests should be independent of one another

 -> Tests should have a core module which regulates how they operate (i.e. printing to file)

+## Notes

+-> Gamemodes should be included into the main file after other modules have hooked their callbacks.
+This will prevent a symbol redefinition error for callbacks which use different states.